-In this guide, you will learn how to visit Alcatraz, what to do if Alcatraz tickets are sold out, where to buy tickets, and which Alcatraz tours are the best.
-Additionally, we have also included a list of various boat companies that cruise by Alcatraz, and how you can take a self-guided tour of the island.
+In this guide, you will learn how to visit Alcatraz, what you will see, what to do if Alcatraz tickets are sold out, where to buy tickets, and which Alcatraz tours are the best.
 Alcatraz is an incredible place with a unique and fascinating history.
 Do not miss this gem (and Free Tours by Foot) during your next visit to San Francisco!

 There is only one company authorized to visit Alcatraz Island, Alcatraz Cruises, though several boat tour companies offer guided commentary of the island as they cruise past it, none are allowed to dock there.
 Private boats are also prevented from landing on the island.
 You could purchase your tickets through Alcatraz Cruises or with any of a number of sightseeing tour companies in San Francisco that offer Alcatraz Island as part of a combination ticket.

 The National Park Service provides a Cellhouse Audio Tour that is included in the cost of your ferry ticket.
 At your own pace, you can follow in the footsteps of former prison guards and inmates.
 This tour is very well done and worth the time.
 The Cellhouse Audio Tour is available in English, Spanish, German, Mandarin, French, Italian, Japanese, Korean, Dutch and Portuguese.
 The tour is also provided in Braille in English.

 There are 5 ticket/tour options.
 We list 4 directly below.
 Click here for the night tour ticket.